psugihara/joint/Tests/Readme.md

 -----------------------------------------------------------------------------------------------------------
 run_tests
 ---------
-The "run_tests" script should run every .gunit test.
+The "run_tests" script should run every .gunit test in the ./gunitTests folder.
 As tests are added, please modify this script.